frmas5pd8/-DATA-ANALYSIS-PYTHON/README.md

 # BIG BAZAR DIWALI SALES ANALYSIS

 # Project Objective :
-At the request of Big Bazar's proprietor, we are dedicating our efforts to analyze Diwali sales data, aiming to foster a more satisfying customer experience.
+Big Bazar's proprietor, we are dedicating their efforts to analyze Diwali sales data, aiming to foster a more satisfying customer experience.

 # Tools :
 * Python